crizzeone/crizzeone/README.md

 #### Welcome

-Thank You for looking at my profile, but it's probably a waste of time (:
+Thank You for looking at my profile and wasting Your time (: